BrendanLThompson/Name-Organizer/README.md

 # Name-Organizer
 Organizes a users name, not Case Sensitive.
+Proj5 uses .trim() function, which eliminates extra white space found at the beginning or end.